Industrial cloud automation is key to safely deploy web apps

 We’ve been hearing about cloud for the past ten years, and what was a marketing idea slowly became reality.
 Cloud has now turned into a mature technology ready to provide IT resources on demand.
 But we’re still at the very beginning of the cloud era.
 And we can compare cloud technology with the birth of the car industry.

-In late 1800, the invention of the gasoline engine completely changed our world.
+In the late 1800, the invention of the gasoline engine completely changed our world.
 All of a sudden, a self-sufficient engine could provide power on demand.
 The first car and truck manufacturers were small shops building each product by hand, on top of this marvelous engine.
 And these engines were rapidly industrialized.
 But cars, the final product needed by the market, were still hand-crafted around the chosen engine.

 It took half a century to industrialize the processes.
 Cars became more and more complex as layers of features were added to the first basic models.
 Security, safety, control, and additional features were added at a fast pace as consumers kept asking for more.